apify/crawlee/README.md

 SDK will use local directory `./apify_storage` for key-value stores, request lists and request queues to store their data.

-However, to make the package work at its full potential (use Apify Proxy, call another actors, etc.), you'll need to set one or more of the following environment variables for your Node.js process, depending on your circumstances:
+However, to make the package work at its full potential (use
+<a href="https://www.apify.com/docs/proxy" target="_blank">Apify Proxy</a>, call another actors, etc.),
+you'll need to set one or more of the following environment variables for your Node.js process, depending on your circumstances: